Whitmer toughens mask mandate; businesses must deny service

 LANSING, Mich.
 (AP) — Gov. Gretchen Whitmer on Friday toughened a requirement to wear masks during the coronavirus pandemic, mandating that businesses open to the public deny service or entry to customers who refuse to wear one.

 The governor also expanded where people must have a face covering beyond indoor public spaces.
-Starting immediately, they have to wear one outdoors if they cannot consistently keep 6 feet from non-household members, and while using public transportation, a taxi or a ride-sharing vehicle - with some exceptions.
+Starting immediately, they have to wear one outdoors if they cannot consistently keep 6 feet (1.8 meters) from non-household members, and while using public transportation, a taxi or a ride-sharing vehicle - with some exceptions.

 In a change, violators will now be subject to a misdemeanor fine but will continue to face no jail time.